marzdrel/codewars-puzzle-fighter/README.md

 end
 ```

-End result is quite slow. bWith some trivial caching tricks it managed to pass
+End result is quite slow.
+The pin-point of this solution is a calculation
+of largest rectangle-shaped subarea of the matrix.
+This is required to form
+Power Gems.
+It uses generic O(n²) alghoritm which is using whole board every
+time.
+There are better solutions, including some hacky optimisations which are
+possible in case of small, 6x12 matrix.
+Desipte this, with some trivial, ad-hoc
-Code Wars test suite with limit of 12s in just about 8 seconds.
+caching tricks this solution managed to pass Code Wars test suite with limit of
+12s in just about 8s seconds.

 I encourage everyone to try to create own implementation.
 This task includes
 many intreresting caveats.
 It encourages patters, which are rarely used, if
-most of what you do on daily basis is Web development.<Paste>
+most of what you do on daily basis is Web development.